How to Ferment Anything – Fermented Food Benefits, Risks, and More

 Fermented foods might seem intimidating, but there is an easy way to do it that is time efficient and easy.
 Eating fermented food have a lot of benefits, but do come with some risks if not done right.

-You can ferment anything – nutritional value of food, improve gut health, and increase wellness easily.
+Fermentation is a great way to increase the nutritional value of food, improve gut health, and increase wellness easily.
 Learn everything you need to know about fermented foods today!

 What is Fermentation